Fire Retardant Paints

 What Are Fire Retardant Paints?

-They are decorative and protective coatings that help prevent or slow flame spread in the event of a fire.
-Fire protection paintsare commonly added to building materials and resemble traditional paints and varnishes.
-They can be applied to different types of surfaces using spray guns, brushes, rollers, or the tool of your choosing.
+Fire protection paints are decorative and protective coatings that help prevent or slow flame spread and smoke development in a fire.
+They are commonly applied to building materials and look like traditional paints and coatings .
+They can be applied to various surfaces using airless spray guns, brushes, rollers, or other tools.

 How to Choose the Right Fire Resistant Paint?

-There are many fire protection paint and spray options available, and deciding which one to buy should always be determined by the substrate you’ll be painting.
+Many fire protection paint and coating options are available, and deciding which one to buy depends on the substrate you’ll be painting, the environment, and fire code.
 Not every fire retardant coating works for every material or surface.
-There are specific products for steel, wood, and even drywall, so always check the product description to get the right one for you.
+There are specific products for steel, wood, and drywall, so always check the product description to get the right one.
+Or call or email if you are unsure.
+We are happy to answer your questions.

 Where to Buy The Best Fire Retardants?

 If you're wondering where to buy the best coatings on the market for fire protection, look no further.
-At RDR Technologies, we are leaders in the industry and one of the top-rated fire retardant distributors.
+At RDR Technologies, we are leaders in the industry and one of the top-rated fire retardant distributors in the country.
 We pride ourselves in:

 - Offering the “best in class” products in each category.

-- Being the only national distributor for multiple manufacturers of fire retardants and related chemicals.
+- Being the only national distributor for multiple fire retardants and related chemicals.

 - Fast shipping.
 Most of our products usually ship in 24 to 48 hours.

-Fire retardant paint can help slow down or even stop the spread of fire by reducing the surface's flammability, giving people more time to evacuate the building, and minimizing property damage.
-Applying fire retardant spray is a simple process you can complete by following the steps below:
+Fire retardant paint can slow or stop the spread of fire by reducing surface flammability, giving people more time to evacuate, and minimizing property damage.
+Applying fire retardant paint is a simple process you can complete by following the steps below:

 - Prepare the Surface